THREEhundo/dom-manipulation/odin_on_rails/javascript-exercises-master/findTheOldest/README.md

 ## Thoughts
 The biggest hurdle for this challenge was figuring out how I would compare the age of each person within the array.
 I decided to use a combination of map and reduce.
 Reduce contained a maxCallback function that utilized Math.max() to compare numbers and return the greatest value.

+The provided answer reduced the code by a wide margin.
+All of the age computation was an input for the ternary operator, which allows for the return of the whole object within the array without having to use additional methods.